 Let’s start with Pembrolizumab (Keytruda)?

-‘Pembrolizumab’ better is more famously known as ‘Keytruda‘.
+‘Pembrolizumab’ is more famously known as ‘Keytruda‘.
 This drug crops up everywhere and it has connections to many different cancers.
-Before I talk about this trial called PLANET, it’s very useful to take a quick look at the history of Keytruda which was only really made famous after former US President Jimmy Carter was treated with it for metastatic melanoma.
+Before I talk about this trial called PLANET, it’s very useful to take a quick look at the history of Keytruda which was only really made famous after former (and late) US President Jimmy Carter was treated with it for metastatic melanoma.
 There was a lot of media hype surrounding what made his treatment successful as he was also given radiation for his brain tumours and his large liver tumour was removed by surgery.
 However, putting the hype and conjecture to one side, Keytruda’s CV is pretty impressive:

 Pembrolizumab (Keytruda) is currently approved to treat: